 Which protective equipment should I wear?

 As of December 1, 2020, it is mandatory to wear a mouth mask in the station and on the platforms throughout the Netherlands.
 Wearing a mouth mask on the train is also still mandatory.
 Abroad, you should always wear mouth and nose protection.
-That means that wearing a shawl or T-shirt over mouth and nose is sufficient there.
 Please note: for all cross-border trains, you must adhere to the rules that apply in the countries where you travel by train.

 An example: if you travel to Basel (SBB) with the ICE, you have to comply with regulations in the Netherlands, Germany and Switzerland.